dabeaz-course/practical-python/Notes/02_Working_with_data/02_Containers.md

 >>>
 ```

-### (c) Dictionaries as a container
+### Exercise 2.6: Dictionaries as a container

-A dictionary is a useful way to keep track of items where you want to look up items using an index other than an integer.
+A dictionary is a useful way to keep track of items where you want to
+look up items using an index other than an integer.
+In the Python
-In the Python shell, try playing with a dictionary:
+shell, try playing with a dictionary:

 ```pycon
 >>> prices = { }